 Glass with a past.
-Up-cycled abstract glass art.
+Up-cycled and repurposed beautiful fused glass art.

-In my kiln-forming studio I mainly create abstract fully fused glass art using up-cycled and repurposed glass.
-By fusing glass in both large and small kilns, unique and beautiful contemporary designs are produced for framed or freestanding art, and one-off jewellery.
+In my Port Bannatyne based kiln-forming studio I create abstract fully fused glass art, along with more specific structured glass art, all using up-cycled and repurposed glass.
+By fusing glass in my large kiln, unique and beautiful contemporary designs are produced for framed, mounted or freestanding art pieces, and also one-off unique jewellery.

 What is Fused Glass?